 - decision notice, approved building plans and any other documentation that contributed to the plan approval

-- completion details such as certificates (including certificate of classification and inspection certificates) and any other documents relating to the certification and acceptance of the completed building wor.
+- completion details such as certificates, including certificate of occupancy (formerly referred to as a certificate of classification) and inspection certificates, and any other documents relating to the certification and acceptance of the completed building work.